A complete Bitbucket overview for modern teams in 2026

 Every repository also gets its own wiki.
 This is a handy spot for developers to create and maintain documentation specific to that project, like setup instructions or notes on the software's architecture.

-But here’s the catch: while these tools are great for developers, the knowledge they generate often stays within the engineering team.
-A solution buried in a code comment or a technical wiki isn’t easy for a support agent to find when they’re trying to help a customer.
-This is where a unified knowledge base like eesel AI can make a huge difference.
-It connects to your developer docs in Confluence and even learns from past support tickets, making technical answers available to your support team instantly, without them ever having to learn their way around Bitbucket.
+One thing to consider: While these tools are excellent for developers, the technical knowledge they generate is often most accessible within the engineering team.
+To help a support agent find answers buried in technical wikis or comments, a unified knowledge base like eesel AI can make a huge difference.
+It connects to your developer docs in Confluence and even learns from past support tickets, making technical answers available to your support team instantly.

 Integrated CI/CD with Bitbucket Pipelines